 The battery ships with a hard shell carry case, secured inside with a velcro strap so it doesn’t move around.
 There’s also a short USB-C to USB-C cable, a mesh pouch, and with my UK variant at least, a small UK travel adapter.
 Other than the instruction booklet, that’s about it for accessories.

-After topping off the charge in the battery, I figured the best way to start testing it was to go and work somewhere far from the nearest power socket (and other people) for the day.
+After topping off the charge in the battery, I figured the best way to start testing it was to go and work somewhere far from the nearest power socket for the day.
 Fortunately, the weather agreed with me.

 Sitting at an outdoor table in a nearby park one sunny morning, I worked until my laptop was nearly out of juice, then plugged in the battery and… just kept going for the next few hours.